avalon60/OraTAPI/README.md

 `resources/config` subdirectories.
 For example the `resources/templates/packages/body` and `resources/templates/packages/spec` directories, each have a `samples` subdirectory.

-The key take-away from the above (no, not Quattro) is the config directory which is where the OraTAPI.ini is located, as well as a couple of CSV files which are all used to influence the behaviour of OraTAPI.
+The key take-away from the above (no, not Quattro Formaggi;) is the config directory which is where the OraTAPI.ini is located, as well as a couple of CSV files which are all used to influence the behaviour of OraTAPI.
 The various template files `.tpt` also influence the behaviour, in as much as they shape the code and content of the generated files.